Arsenal - Science Center

 New Hydraulic Engineering Hall (OD)

-In the course of setting up and expanding its Science Center laboratory site, the TU Vienna will be able to use a further area in the future.
+In the course of setting up and expanding its Science Center laboratory site, the TU Wien will be able to use a further area in the future.
 Opposite the new laboratory building (OC), a new location has been found for the hydraulic engineering hall, which is settling away from the asphalt grounds (Eurogate).
-The hydraulic engineering and quality department of the TU Vienna will receive a modern laboratory building here.
-In combination with the neighbouring laboratory building, all laboratories of the Faculty of Civil Engineering are now concentrated at one location.
+The hydraulic engineering and quality department of the TU Wien will receive a modern laboratory building here.
+In combination with the neighbouring laboratory building, all laboratories of the Faculty of Civil and Environmental Engineering are now concentrated at one location.

 Future users will be the institutes E222 - Institute of Hydraulic Engineering and Hydrology and E226 - Institute of Water Quality and Resource Management.